phstc/phstc.github.com/_posts/2017-08-06-using-ruby-and-amazon-sqs-fifo-queues.md

 ### Message Group ID

 For the Message Group ID you can either use the same message group for all messages, or group them by some business logic, let's say `account_id`, or whatever that makes sense to you.
-The messages will be received in the order they were sent by group.
+The messages will be received in the order they were sent to their group.

 Shoryuken automatically sets the Message Group ID to `ShoryukenMessage` if it is not provided.